moschi/VSS_CT/Docu.md

 This is a WebApp to record points for a "Schieber-Jass".
 The app has the following features:

-* Create/Delete a game
+* CRUD game
-* Create/Delete Teams
+* CRUD teams
-* Insert rounds for a game
+* Insert rounds (points and wiis points) for a game
   * for each team
   * with the appropriate multiplier
-  * show points on a "Jass"-table
+ * Show points on a "Jass"-table

 ## Architecture